 Porters Creek Trail

-A 4-mile round trip to Fern Branch Falls and back, the trail is famous for its luscious green forest floor and abundance of wildflowers in the spring.
+A four-mile round trip to Fern Branch Falls and back, the trail is famous for its luscious green forest floor and abundance of wildflowers in the spring.
 Following the windy Porter’s Creek, there are plenty of beautiful stopping points and three bridges to cross along the way.

 Ace Gap Trail